dashdeckers/DocumentAnalyzer/README.md

 ## Usage

 Simply download the .exe file and open it to get started.
+Note that loading a project in a language other than English can take up to a minute because the only suitable frequency dictionaries I could find for the spellchecker for other languages are very big.

 ### Create a project
 Select the 'Create new project' option the 'Project' menu and specify the project name, language and number of categories (=wordlists).
 Then, specify the names of each of the categories.